mt3443/neural-networks/README.md

 ```
 Once the dependencies are installed, we can create neural networks. **Note: Trained neural networks are saved in this repository.
 There is no need to train them yourself.** However, if you would like to train the neural network yourself, you can do so with the following commands.

 **Important: To change the number of hidden layers and the number of nodes in each hidden layer, you must edit the 'hidden_layers' variable in `train_mnist.py` or `train_chars74k.py`.
-You can also edit the batch size and number of epochs to achieve different results.**
+You can also edit the batch size and number of epochs used for training to achieve different results.**

 To train a model with the MNIST dataset:
 ```